 Tip: Pick up the phone and call people who clicked on the links in your email campaign.

-Here you can see who liked your campaign on Facebook, a map of clicks from across the globe and more.
-(Note: To view Facebook statistics in your campaign reports, you’ll need to integrate your Mailchimp account with your active Facebook account.
+- Social – Here you can see who liked your campaign on Facebook, a map of clicks from across the globe and more.
+Note: To view Facebook statistics in your campaign reports.
+You’ll need to integrate your Mailchimp account with your active Facebook account.
 To do this, click on your profile name in Mailchimp, select Account and click on the Integrations tab.
 Select Facebook, click Log In and follow the remaining prompts.)

 Tip: Look into the cause of any bounced emails.
 It may be a simple typo!